 The most important point to boost productivity.
 As moms, we want to be a superwoman, but please believe when experts say that breaks are necessary.
 It’s natural to get carried away and trying to do strike off every item on your list at one go.
 The sudden burst of energy and improved productivity may lead you to expend more energy than your mind and/or body may allow.
 The adrenaline rush will inhibit signs of exertion but soon you will find your brain fogging up.
 It is, therefore, important to take regular breaks while working on finishing your To-Do list.

 A very common productivity technique doing the rounds is the Pomodoro method.
-This method introduces a time factor in your work day by dividing your work day into several chunks and breaks.
+This method introduces a time factor in your workday by dividing your work day into several chunks and breaks.
 It is up to you to decide the duration of the work windows and the break windows, but the developers of the Pomodoro technique recommend working in bursts of 25 minutes followed by a 5-minute break.
-After four Pomodoro windows, user is expected to take a longer break of 20 minutes or so.
-Personally for me, working in 90 minute windows followed by 15 minute breaks work the best.
+After four Pomodoro windows, the user is expected to take a longer break of 20 minutes or so.
+Personally for me, working in 90-minute windows followed by 15-minute breaks work the best.
 I schedule my break times into my calendar so that impromptu meetings can be avoided.

 So, there you go.
 Five ways you can boost your productivity.
 I hope you will give these a try.

 What are some of your productivity tips?
 Please leave a comment to share.
 I would love to learn from you.